cameronteunissen/game-server-orchestration-overview/README.md

 - **Cloudflare Zero Trust Access for the operations dashboard.** Identity verified at the edge via signed JWT, validated by the Director.
 Email allowlist gates access.
 - **Telemetry via Grafana Alloy.** DaemonSet on every node collects OpenTelemetry traces, metrics, and logs and ships to Grafana Cloud.

+## Alternatives considered

+- **Primary vs multi region service pool.** The service layer (Director, OpenMatch, Redis) runs only in the primary region.
+Replicating it per region would fragment the matchmaking pool and require synchronising state across regions; region affinity is handled as an OpenMatch pool filter instead.
+- **Quilkin on a dedicated proxy node pool vs colocated with game servers.** Colocating the proxy with game server pods exposes the gameserver nodes directly to public UDP.
+The dedicated proxy pool absorbs that traffic, validates HMAC tokens, and drops bad packets before anything reaches the gameservers.
+- **Terraform managed Fleet vs kubectl managed.** The Agones Fleet manages ephemeral, session based game servers that are constantly created, allocated, and torn down, so does not belong in Terraform state with persistent infrastructure.
+The manifest is applied via kubectl through a dedicated workflow instead.
+- **DOKS vs cheaper providers.** Originally hosted on Vultr for cost, but the managed Kubernetes control plane and LoadBalancer provisioning was unreliable.
+DOKS trades a small price increase for stable cluster behaviour and reliable UDP LoadBalancers.

+## Known limitations

+- **Primary region control plane is a single point of failure for new matchmaking.** If the primary region is down, in progress matches in other regions continue but new matchmaking pauses until it recovers.
+Redis state (SSE channels, OpenMatch tickets) is ephemeral, and stale player session state is cleaned up automatically once the region returns.
+- **No automated cluster failover.** Currently if a regional cluster is unavailable, players are matched into other regions with worse ping.
+There is no automated drain or detection, removing a region from rotation is a manual operation.

 ## Tech stack

 | Layer | |